 - Click Next Step.

 - Now, we need to adjust the view with the tools in the upper left corner of the 3D view pane.
 The view and dotted frame should be adjusted to a position we would like the users to match with to start the tracking of the Model Target.
-Once adjusted, the centered Create Guide View button will create a Guide View from that exact position and distance.
+Once adjusted, the Create Guide View will generate a Guide View from that exact position and distance.

 TIP: Your mouse can also be used to change the position.